red-hat-storage/rhcephpkg/README.rst

 * Replace the hacky argparsing with `tambo
   <https://pypi.python.org/pypi/tambo>`_
-* Add more commands, like ``rhcephpkg patch`` (equivalent of "rdopkg patch", and runs "gbp-pq export" under the hood)
+* Add more commands, like ``rhcephpkg patch`` (equivalent of "rdopkg patch", and runs "gbp pq export" under the hood)